 02.02 NRR Enforcement Coordinator Preparation for the SERP.

 The NRR Enforcement Coordinator arranges support and participation by the appropriate management, technical, and project management staff.
 SERPs are typically held during the scheduled weekly regional enforcement conference call.
 In scheduling a SERP, the regional enforcement liaison (or staff from NSIR for some security findings) notifies the NRR Enforcement Coordinator and OE of a pending White, Yellow, Red, or GTG finding being processed.
 All parties should coordinate in scheduling an appropriate date to present the case to the SERP.
+The NRR Enforcement Coordinator maintains the SERP calendar, verifies the availability of NRR SERP members and, through coordination with the NSIR Enforcement Coordinator (for emergency preparedness, security, and cyber findings),verifies the availability of NSIR SERP members.

 At least five working days (earlier for more complex issues) prior to the SERP, the region or responsible office will provide the NRR Enforcement Coordinator the information developed by the IFRB, if one was held.
 The NRR Enforcement Coordinator electronically distributes the information to all headquarters SERP participants.